-- Country of origin and, optionally, district where grown, or national, regional or local place name. - In the case of a mixture of distinctly different varieties of table grapes of different origins, the indication of each country of origin shall appear next to the name of the variety concerned.
+- Country of origin41 and, optionally, district where grown, or national, regional or local place name. - In the case of a mixture of distinctly different varieties of table grapes of different origins, the indication of each country of origin shall appear next to the name of the variety concerned.

+Class.

-- Class. - "Bunches below 75 g intended for single servings", where appropriate.
+"Bunches below 75 g intended for single servings" or equivalent denomination, where appropriate.

-Packages need not to bear the particulars mentioned in the first subparagraph, when they contain sales packages, clearly visible from the outside, and all bearing these particulars.
+Packages need not to bear the particulars mentioned in the first subparagraph of point VI, when they contain sales packages, clearly visible from the outside, and all bearing these particulars.
 These packages shall be free from any indications such as could mislead.
 When these packages are palletised, the particulars shall be given on a notice placed in an obvious position on at least two sides of the pallet.